cszach/advent-of-code-2024/readme.md

 ![WebAssembly logo](wa.png)

-My Advent of Code 2024 solutions in raw WebAssembly.
+My Advent of Code 2024 solutions in hand-crafted WebAssembly.
+No processing in JavaScript‒input is copied to WebAssembly and the answer is computed entirely in there.

 ## 🎯 Goals

 - Have fun.
-- Learn about SIMD and low-level stuff.
+- Learn about SIMD, multi-threading, and low-level stuff.
 - Small WASM file.
 - Low memory usage.
 - Fast execution time.